Ömeriye Mosque: Current status

 Currently, the mosque is active and open for both worshipers and tourists.
 Today, it is mostly used by the diverse Muslim community living in Nicosia's old town, including Arabs and Africans.
 Also, Turkish Cypriots who cross to the south section of Nicosia use the mosque during their daily trips.

 On 3 June 2014, the Turkish Cypriot Director of Religious Affairs, Talip Atalay, visited the Ömeriye mosque while visiting several sacred Muslim spots located in the south section of Cyprus, following an invitation from Archbishop Chrysostomos II of Cyprus as part of the Religious Track of the Cyprus Peace Process, under the auspices of the Embassy of Sweden in Nicosia.
 Atalay was accompanied by the EVKAF Foundation's Chairperson Rauf Ersenal, a native of Tahtakale neighbourhood, whose family fled the area following the 1963 intercommunal violence, never to return.

 Architecture

-The plan of the mosque from above, drawn by French historian Camille Enlart in her work "L'art gothique et la renaissance en Chypre" (Gothic Renaissance Art in Cyprus) in year 1899.
+The plan of the mosque from above, drawn by French historian Camille Enlart in his work "L'art gothique et la renaissance en Chypre" (Gothic Renaissance Art in Cyprus) in year 1899.

 The construction of the mosque followed a similar groundsplan to the former church, however building of the mosque was conducted in the Islamic style.
 It nicely exhibits the characteristics of the Ottoman-Turkish architecture with varying elements, such as arches, small domes and a tall Turkish-style minaret easily visible from a distance.

 Ömeriye Hamam

-Across the street, there is a Turkish bath (hamam) located, named Ömeriye Hamam, whose construction was also ordered by Lala Mustafa Pasha.
+Across the street, there is a hamam (bathhouse) named Ömeriye Hamam, whose construction was also ordered by Lala Mustafa Pasha.

 The bath was in framework of the fundings provided by the EU and it functioned as a tourist attraction also open for bathing until 2012.
 The government of Cyprus stated the closure of the bath was for renovation.